 Before you start giving up on losing weight to become fit, you can still raise your hopes up.
-Everything is not yet too late.
-Everything is never too late, especially when it comes to weight loss for health.
+It’s not too late yet.
+When it comes to your weight loss and health, it’s never too late.
 But when you seem to have tried everything else and nothing seems to work, would you turn another page and try a new method of weight loss program.
 You might not be able to lose weight because you are doing something wrong.

 Among other things that can help you become healthier is not just exercise but proper food intake.
 Intermittent Fasting is one of the ways to do it.
-A lot of health buffs, doctors and even celebrities resort to this kind of fasting not just to stay healthy but also to look better.
-It sounds a boring thing to do but you actually can benefit a lot from it.
+A lot of health buffs, doctors and even celebrities resort to this kind of fasting not just to stay healthy but also to look better It sounds a boring thing to do but facts about intermittent fasting prove you actually can benefit a lot from it.
 Just a reminder, not all types of intermittent fasting is good for just anyone.
 As there are good things about it, there are also cons.